irchou/cse15l-lab-reports/lab-report-5.md

 # Lab Report 5
 ## Part 1
-Student: I'm testing my merge method for ListExamples, but I'm getting a timeout error for just one of the tests.
+**Student**: I'm testing my merge method for ListExamples, but I'm getting a timeout error for just one of the tests.
 This what my terminal shows after running `bash test.sh`. </br>
 ![Image](/images/bug.png)